All Products

 ParameterTypeRequiredDefault valueExampleDescription

-SourceKeyStringYesThe name of the source field.
+SourceKeyStringYesThe source field.

-• true: Reports an error.
+• true: reports an error.

-• false (default): Does not report an error.
+• false (default): does not report an error.

 ParameterTypeRequiredDefault valueExampleDescription

 MetricLabelKeys[]StringYesSpecifies the list of keys for the __labels__ field.
 The keys must follow the regular expression ^[a-zA-Z_][a-zA-Z0-9_]*$.
-The values cannot contain vertical bars (|) or #$#.
+The value cannot contain a vertical bar (|) or #$#.
 For more information, see Time series data (Metric).
-Do not add the __labels__ field to the MetricLabelKeys parameter.
-If the original log contains a __labels__ field, its value is appended to the new __labels__ field.
+You cannot add the __labels__ field in the MetricLabelKeys parameter.
+If the source field contains a __labels__ field, its value is appended to the new __labels__ field.

 MetricValuesMapYesSpecifies the metric name and metric value.
 The metric name corresponds to the __name__ field and must follow the regular expression ^[a-zA-Z_:][a-zA-Z0-9_:]*$.
 The metric value corresponds to the __value__ field and must be of the Double type.
-For more information, see Time series data (Metric).
+For more information, see Time series data (Metric) .

-CustomMetricLabelsMapNoCustom __labels__ fields.
-The keys must follow the regular expression ^[a-zA-Z_][a-zA-Z0-9_]*$.
-The values cannot contain vertical bars (|) or #$#.
+CustomMetricLabelsMapNoThe custom __labels__ field.
+The key must follow the regular expression ^[a-zA-Z_][a-zA-Z0-9_]*$, and the value cannot contain a vertical bar (|) or #$#.
 For more information, see Time series data (Metric).

-SourceKeyStringYesThe name of the source field.
+SourceKeyStringYesThe source field.

-Output plugins
+Output plug-ins

-SLS output plugin
+SLS output plug-in

-LogstorestringYes/test-logstoreThe name of the Logstore.
+LogstorestirngYes/test-logstoreThe name of the Logstore.

 Response elements